Joonas-blip/ruby-bank/README.md

   </tr>
 </table>

 <p> For testing the above users can be used.
-The bank account numbers of the respective users can be found using the console after seeding the database.</p>
+The bank account numbers of the respective users can be found using the console after seeding the database.
+User bank account numbers can also be found through the admin portal at route "/admin".</p>

 <h3>Database design</h3>
 <img src="https://user-images.githubusercontent.com/64923657/147818963-e044b66d-fae6-496a-8287-41d6f0b1ee2b.png">